 - Involves implanting a small stimulator under the skin that stimulates the throat muscles while you sleep to prevent them from collapsing

 - Rush was one of the first sites in the U.S. to offer Inspire and continues to be a leader in its use.

 - Get the answers to some frequently asked questions about Inspire.

 - Experienced specialists: The Section of Sleep Surgery is dedicated to treating conditions that affect breathing and sleep.
 Our multidisciplinary team has the experience and expertise to diagnose and address your problem, whether it's mild snoring, an isolated nasal or tonsil obstruction, or severe obstructive sleep apnea.

 - Advanced treatments: Sleep surgeons at Rush offer all of the latest treatments.
-This includes minimally invasive procedures that can reduce pain and side effects, and innovative treatments like upper airway stimulation therapy that are not yet widely available.
+This includes minimally invasive procedures that can reduce pain and side effects, and innovative treatments like Inspire therapy (upper airway stimulation).